 Teaching online is a common way more and more people are making money online.
 Whether you’re looking for a side gig to bring in some extra cash, or you want to completely change careers, to teach online can be a great solution.

 It’s a question I’ve heard many times over my almost twenty years in the learning industry.
-Not all online teaching is incredibly lucrative, but it is possible just about anyone to teach online and make at least some money sharing your knowledge with others.
+Not all online teaching is incredibly lucrative, but it is possible for just about anyone to teach online and make at least some money sharing your knowledge with others.
+Even it it does not become your main source of income, it can be a very nice source of extra income.

 In this post, we’ll cover some of the key aspects of how to teach online and provide the key information you will need to get started.